can-lehmann/owlkettle/docs/recommended_tools.md

 For using custom icons and icon-sets, you may want to look into [Symbolic Preview](https://flathub.org/apps/details/org.gnome.design.SymbolicPreview).

+Freedesktop.org also provides a [specification for standard icon-names](https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html#names) that Gnome uses.

 ## Colors

 When using custom stylesheet with owlkettle and changing colors, you may want to choose colors that integrate well with the color-palette used by the GNOME Desktop Environment.